lukasbrunner/lukasbrunner.github.io/_teaching/teaching.md

 If you consider writing a thesis with me please have a look at <a href="/thesis/supervision_approach.pdf" target="_blank"><b>**my supervision approach (PDF)**</b></a>.
 Feel free to reach out anytime to discuss potential topics or if you have any questions.

+---

+### Open topics

+See <a href="https://docs.google.com/presentation/d/1FBDPml7f29JS2rWBBFakq-Hdv_8iEz1b4m1onsod26o/edit?usp=sharing" target="_blank"><b>here</b></a> for a list of open topics and a short description.

+### Ongoing supervision

+- Work on explainable machine learning to separate climate models and observations (master's thesis)
+- Work on changes in cooling and heating degree days in Canada under climate change (master's thesis)

 ### Scientific writing guide for students